AIRCentre/POS2IDON/README.md

 ### Julia

 To run the Unet classification step in Julia with models trained with FLUX.jl you need Julia installed and added to PATH.
 If already installed check your version before proceeding and eventually upgrade it.
 Download [here](https://julialang.org/downloads/); (the code is tested with Julia version 1.11.0).
-If not already installed installed:
+If not already installed:

-1- Run POS2IDON selecting in User Inputs a model in `.bson`, the first time you run it `julicall` will install the latest version of Julia;
+1- Run POS2IDON selecting in User Inputs a model in `.bson` format.
+The first time you run it `julicall` will install the latest version of Julia;

-2- in Windows add to PATH in the Environment Variables the julia binary located in `.../envs/pos2idon-env/julia_env/pyjuliapkg/install/bin`
+2- In Windows. open Environment Variables and add the full path to the julia binary located at `.../envs/pos2idon-env/julia_env/pyjuliapkg/install/bin`;

 4- Open a terminal inside the POS2IDON Julia environment, usually it is inside conda environments folder `envs/pos2idon-env/julia_env` folder and type `julia`;